 - 4 large baking potatoes, or 5 medium-size one

 - 1/4 cup thinly sliced red onion

-- 1/4 cup black olives - sliced
+- 1/4 cup black olives - sliced (about 10 olives)

-- 1 celery stalk- thinly sliced
+- 2 stalks of celery - thinly sliced

-- 2 to 3 Tbsp. extra virgin olive oil
+- 4 to 5 Tbsp.
+(1/4 cup) extra virgin olive oil

-- 1/2 lemon -juiced
+- 1/2 tsp. salt

-- In a medium size pot filled with water, boil potatoes for about 20 minutes, or until a knife can easily slide through the potato.
-Drain.
-Then run cold water over them for a few minutes to stop the cooking process.
-Set potatoes aside and allow to cool completely.
+- In a medium-size pot filled with water, boil potatoes (with skins on) for about 10 to 15 minutes, or until a knife can slide through the potato.
+You don't want to overcook them.

-- Add onions, olives, celery, and vinaigrette and toss gently until well combined.
-Potatoes tend to absorb the oil very quickly, so if you feel you need to add a little more, drizzle a little extra.
-Serve at room temperature or chilled.
+- Add onions, olives, celery, capers, and vinaigrette.
+Toss gently until well combined.
+Potatoes tend to absorb the olive oil very quickly, so you will need to drizzle additional olive oil as needed.
+Same with the vinegar.
+Then taste and adjust the seasonings as needed.

 - Chill at least 30 minutes in the refrigerator before serving.
 Best served at room temperature or chilled.
 Just before you serve, toss the salad to combine the vinaigrette one last time.
 Then serve.